tusharhero/perceptron/README.md

 ```
 python test.py /path/to/weights /path/to/image
 ```
-Replace `/path/to/weights` with the location of the trained weights file( `./weight` by default), and `/path/to/image` with the location of the test image.
+Replace `/path/to/weights` with the location of the trained weights file( `./weight` by default), and `/path/to/image` with the location of the test image(*The image has to be in 8 bits*).
 This will run the model on the test image and display the results.

 ## Implementation